 Europe Lectures

 John, who is on research leave this year, has spent the month of November in Europe as a Visiting Scholar at KU Leuven, Belgium’s largest university, also giving lectures in the UK.
 Above, he is pictured lecturing at KU Leuven on religious liberty and discrimination.
-Below, clockwise from top left: At the Oxford University Press… Continue reading Europe Lectures
+Below, clockwise from top left: At the Oxford University Press Philosophy Festival at Blackwell’s Bookshop; at KU Leuven; at a research seminar with Cambridge University’s Faculty of Law; at a public lecture at Cambridge.

 John Corvino named Dean of Honors College